branchwelder/web-technologies/README.md

 Welcome to Web Technologies!
 This is the central repository for the course content, which is organized as follows:

-- `class/` contains instructions for in-class activities
+- `activities/` contains instructions for in-class activities
+- `assignments/` contains instructions for each course assignment
-- `projects/` contains folders with instructions and starter code for each project you will do in the course
+- `examples/` contains small examples and starter code for the mini projects
 - `resources/` contains lists of resources for your reference
 - `slides/` contains PDF versions of slides used in class